Skip to Content

 My Sembawang Hot Spring Park guide for Singapore’s only accessible natural hot spring

 I’m a big fan of hot springs and onsens in general – trips to Taiwan and Japan aren’t complete without soaking in nature’s hot tubs of mineral goodness.
-But did you know that tiny Singapore has its very own natural hot spring?
-You have to go way up north to find it though, and it isn’t quite like other hot spring facilities that I have visited overseas, so I put together this little guide about Sembawang Hot Spring Park to tell you how to get there and what you need to bring with you.
+But did you know that urbanised Singapore has its very own natural hot spring?
+It’s quite different from other hot spring that I have visited overseas, so I put together this little guide to Sembawang Hot Spring Park with details on how to get there and what you need to bring with you.

 Before we dive into things: don’t go up to Sembawang Hot Spring Park expecting a hot spring resort, or even pools for bathing in.
-This spot used to just have a tap in the ground, but the National Parks folk have spruced it up into something a little nicer when they refurbished and reopened it in early 2020.
-The park is also pretty ulu (out of the way) for most people, so I’ll recommend some other things to do in nearby Sembawang and Yishun that you can consider doing to make a day trip of it.
+This spot used to just be a solitary tap in the ground, but the National Parks folk have since spruced it up into something a little nicer when they refurbished and reopened it in early 2020.
+The park is also pretty ulu (out of the way) for most people in the northern end of Singapore, so I’ll recommend some other things to do in nearby Sembawang and Yishun that you can consider doing to make a day trip of it.

 Want to see what else there is in Sembawang?
 Read my post about the history, nature and other things to do in Sembawang